 England vs South Africa series: Kagiso Rabada included in squad for ODI and T20 games despite ankle injury

-England to face South Africa in three one-day internationals and three T20s in September; Watch England's limited overs matches against South Africa live on Sky Sports Cricket from Tuesday September 2
+England to face South Africa in three one-day internationals and three T20s from September 2, with all six matches live on Sky Sports; teams are building for 2026 T20 World Cup in India and Sri Lanka

 South Africa have included Kagiso Rabada in their limited-overs squads to tour England next month, even though the fast bowler remains a doubt with an ankle injury.